 As your child’s first year of “big kid school” ends, take a moment to be proud of your child’s progress.
-This year, she learned basic reading, writing, and math skills that she’ll build on as she continues to learn.
-These kindergarten skills really are the foundation of her education.
-But the next few months are important, too.
-Research shows that kids can lose as much as one to two months of reading and math skills over the summer.
-It’s a widespread problem called “summer learning loss.”
-But you can make sure this doesn’t happen to your child.
-Here are some fun learning activities to try the summer before first grade to prevent your child from experiencing summer learning loss.
+This year, they learned basic reading, writing, and math skills that they’ll build on next year and beyond.
+These kindergarten skills really are the foundation of your child’s education.
+Here are some fun learning activities to try the summer before first grade to keep your child’s skills sharp for school in the fall.

 Learning activities for the summer before 1st grade